engelsjk/mapclips/README.md

 An experimental demonstration of clipping Mapbox imagery using arbitrary shapes.
 Intended for size comparisons of various geospatial features at scale (e.g. the *Ever Given*).

-Originally inspired by [Ever Given Ever YWhere](https://evergiven-everywhere.glitch.me/) from [Garret Dash Nelson](https://twitter.com/en_dash).
+Originally inspired by [Ever Given Ever YWhere](https://evergiven-everywhere.glitch.me/) from [@en_dash](https://twitter.com/en_dash).
 An initial demo can be found at [engelsjk/evergiven-and-other-things](https://github.com/engelsjk/evergiven-and-other-things).
-Then this tweet added further inspiration:
+Then this tweet by [@mappingmashups](https://twitter.com/mappingmashups) added further inspiration:

 ![](tweet.png)